-Deramiocel for the treatment of DMD (Phase 3): Our core program is focused on the development and commercialization of a cell therapy technology (referred herein as deramiocel) comprised of CDCs, which are a population of stromal cells isolated from donated cells of healthy human hearts, for the treatment of DMD.
-Deramiocel is designed to slow disease progression in DMD through the immunomodulatory, anti-inflammatory, and anti-fibrotic actions of CDCs, which are mediated by secreted exosomes laden with bioactive cargo.
+CAP-1002 for the treatment of DMD (Phase 3): Our core program is focused on the development and commercialization ٠ of a cell therapy technology (referred herein as CAP-1002) comprised of CDCs, which are a population of stromal cells isolated from donated cells of healthy human hearts, for the treatment of DMD.
+CAP-1002 is designed to slow disease progression in DMD through the immunomodulatory, anti-inflammatory, and anti-fibrotic actions of CDCs, which are mediated by secreted exosomes laden with bioactive cargo.
 Among the cargo elements known to be bioactive in CDC exosomes are microRNAs.
 Collectively, these non-coding RNA species alter gene expression in macrophages and other target cells, dialing down generalized inflammation and stimulating tissue regeneration in DMD (and in a variety of other inflammatory diseases).
 This mechanism of action, consistent with the changes observed in clinical studies to date in circulating inflammatory biomarkers, contrasts with that of exon-skipping oligonucleotides and gene therapy approaches, which aim to restore dystrophin expression.
 DMD is a rare form of muscular dystrophy which results in muscle degeneration and premature death.
 DMD pathophysiology is driven by the impaired production of functional dystrophin which normally functions as a structural protein in muscle.
 The reduction of functional dystrophin in muscle cells leads to significant cell damage and ultimately causes muscle cell death and fibrotic replacement.
 The annual cost of care for patients with DMD is very high and increases with disease progression.
-We therefore believe that DMD represents a significant market opportunity for our product candidate, deramiocel.
-Our deramiocel cell therapy program for the treatment of DMD is currently in Phase 3 clinical development in the United States, for which we expect to have top-line data available in the fourth quarter of 2024.
+We therefore believe that DMD represents a significant market opportunity for our product candidate, CAP-1002.
+Our CAP-1002 cell therapy program for the treatment of DMD is currently in Phase 3 clinical development in the United States, for which we expect to have top-line data available in the fourth quarter of 2024.

-To date, we have completed multiple promising clinical trials investigating deramiocel for DMD.
+To date, we have completed two promising clinical trials investigating CAP-1002 for DMD.
 Data from the first trial, a Phase I/II trial named HOPE-Duchenne, suggested improvements in skeletal and cardiac endpoints.
-In HOPE-2, a Phase II clinical trial conducted in the United States, deramiocel was used to treat patients with late-stage DMD.
+In HOPE-2, a Phase II clinical trial conducted in the United States, CAP-1002 was used to treat patients with late-stage DMD.
 In March 2022, we announced that the final one-year results from HOPE-2 were published in The Lancet showing that the trial met its primary efficacy endpoint of the mid-level dimension of the Performance of the Upper Limb ("PUL") v1.2 (p=0.01) and additional positive endpoints of full PUL v2.0 (p=0.04) and a cardiac endpoint of left ventricular ejection fraction (p=0.002).
-Deramiocel was generally safe and well-tolerated throughout the studies.
+CAP-1002 was generally safe and well-tolerated throughout the studies.

-Additionally, we are currently conducting an open label extension ("OLE") study of the HOPE-2 trial in which 12 patients have elected to continue treatment of deramiocel.
+Additionally, we are currently conducting an open label extension ("OLE") study of the HOPE-2 trial in which 12 patients have elected to continue treatment of CAP-1002.
 We announced positive one-year and two-year results from this ongoing OLE study.
 The HOPE-2-OLE study previously met its primary endpoint at the one-year timepoint on the PUL v2.0 scale (p=0.02).
 At the two-year timepoint, data showed statistically significant differences in the PUL v2.0 in the OLE treatment group when compared to the original rate of decline of the placebo group from HOPE-2 after one-year (p=0.021).
-Furthermore, we recently presented three-year data showing a statistically significant benefit (+3.7 points, p< 0.001) in the PUL v2.0 total score when compared to an external comparator dataset of similar DMD patients.
-Data also showed improvements in multiple cardiac measures, including left ventricular ejection fraction, as well as indexed volumes (left ventricular end systolic volume and left ventricular end diastolic volume).
-These are measures of cardiac function and are considered highly relevant in terms of predicting long-term outcomes.
-Deramiocel treatment during the OLE portion of the study continues to yield a consistent safety profile and has been well-tolerated throughout the study.
+CAP-1002 treatment during the OLE portion of the study continues to yield a consistent safety profile and has been well-tolerated throughout the study.
+At this time, we expect to have three-year data available from this OLE study in the second quarter of 2024.